mjuras/RazorPagesMovie/RazorPagesMovie/readme.md

       [BindProperty]
         public Movie Movie { get; set; }

+> Model binding in ASP.NET Core MVC maps data from HTTP requests to action method parameters.
+The parameters may be simple types such as strings, integers, or floats, or they may be complex types.
+This is a great feature of MVC because mapping incoming data to a counterpart is an often repeated scenario, regardless of size or complexity of the data.
+MVC solves this problem by abstracting binding away so developers don't have to keep rewriting a slightly different version of that same code in every app.
+Writing your own text to type converter code is tedious, and error prone.

 Razor can transition from HTML into C# or into Razor-specific markup.
 When an @ symbol is followed by a Razor reserved keyword, it transitions into Razor-specific markup, otherwise it transitions into C#.